-- H-Canyon and HB-Line processing campaigns and life extension activities. - Demonstration of plutonium blending and packaging at HB-Line. - Long-term storage of neptunium oxides at INL. - Disposal of U-233 inventory in Building 3019 at ORNL. - Complex-wide consolidation and disposition of nuclear materials.
+- H-Canyon and HB-Line processing campaigns and life extension activities. - Operation of plutonium blending and packaging systems at HB-Line. - Startup and operation of plutonium oxide production at H-Canyon and HB-Line. - Long-term storage of neptunium oxides at INL. - Disposal of U-233 inventory in Building 3019 at ORNL. - Complex-wide consolidation and disposition of nuclear materials.